 Vegan egg alternatives are likewise easy to find.
 If you’re merely looking to replace eggs in baking (say, for pancakes or banana bread), all you need is a cheap box of egg replacer.
 This product provides the similar binding properties to egg whites.
 If you’re actually seeking the texture and flavor of real eggs to make scrambled eggs or an omelet, go with a product like Just Egg or The Vegg.
 Whatever you are baking or cooking, there’s a vegan egg alternative that’s perfect for the job.
 For complete coverage, see our guide to vegan egg replacers.

-Vegan cooking is among the easiest and most useful skills you could learn.
+Perhaps no skill will give you as much pleasure as learning to cook vegan.
+And it’s so easy to learn.
 Our comprehensive guide to vegan cooking offers the perfect introduction for novice cooks.

-You only need the most basic equipment to get started cooking.
+You only need the most basic equipment to get started.
 If your kitchen isn’t well-equipped, we offer helpful recommendations covering the most valuable kitchen items for vegans.

 Of the above dishes, only stir-fried vegetables require significant practice.
-But stir-fries are so delicious, and take so many variations, that they’re well worth taking time to master.
+But stir-fries are so delicious—and you can make them so many variations—that they’re well worth taking time to master.

 Vegan-Friendly Cuisines and Cookbooks

 The world’s most popular cuisines offer countless classic dishes that just happen to be vegan.
-If you’re looking to experiment with new styles of cooking, I’ve written a number of guides to the most vegan-friendly cuisines, featuring advice for eating out and for cooking at home.
+If you’re looking to experiment with new styles of cooking, I’ve written several guides to the most vegan-friendly cuisines.
+Each guide highlights the most vegan-friendly menu items at restaurants and also provides guidance for cooking at home.

-No matter what types of foods you most enjoy, you will have no problem finding vegan recipes.
+You will have no problem finding vegan recipes for the foods you enjoy most.
 Our vegan cookbooks guide features more than a dozen regional titles that each specialize in a different cuisine.

-The easier your meals are to make, the more cooking you’ll do.
+The less complicated your meals, the more cooking you’ll do.
 So, when purchasing your first vegan cookbook, select a title that focuses on simple, nutritious, quickly-prepared recipes.
 JL Fields’ Fast & Easy Vegan Cookbook is the perfect first title for aspiring vegan cooks.
 You can make many of its recipes in no more time than it takes to heat up a frozen dinner.

 Finally, if you have a sweet tooth, you’ll find no scarcity of vegan dessert possibilities.
 There are numerous vegan dessert cookbooks in print, including titles that specialize exclusively in vegan ice cream, cupcakes, cookies, and pie.